 While the enslaved people of St Croix gained their freedom without violence on July 3, 1848 – 15 years before the enslaved in the United States were emancipated – they weren’t really free.
 Instead, they became serfs of the oppressive plantation system.
 There were no unions to bargain for better wages and working conditions and the power remained in the hands of the plantation owners.

 St Croix was a Danish colony in 1848 and just a year later, the Danish Government passed the Labor Act [Arbejdsregulativet] of 1849 that regulated that “freedom”.
 It established a pitiful day wage that was meager at best and stated that jobs (plantation contracts) could only be changed on one day of the year, October 1st.

 With little to pay for things, living conditions were not good.
 The meager wages were not nearly enough to take care of families, let alone medical care.
-And while under slavery, plantation owners had a legal duty to provide care and housing for the old and disabled – after emancipation, those duties were gone.
+While under slavery, plantation owners had a legal duty to provide care and housing for the old and disabled.
+After emancipation, those duties were gone.
 Many of the formerly enslaved, though technically free, were in some ways worse off.